noahbclarkson/Auto-Tune/README.md

   - Configurable shops with options to lock price and sell-price-differences [For more look at shops.yml configuration below]
   - Configurable sell-price-difference
   - Sell price-difference-variation algorithim options [Update period, total time, starting-difference, ending difference]
-  - Player loaning [/loan, /loans, /payloan, easy to use]
+  - Player loaning including an easy loaning GUI with /loan
   - Configurable interest rates [Update period, amount and more]
   - Debt settings
+  - Exploit protection
   - GDP and GDP per capita calculation [factors in buying/selling, debt, and loaning, using /gdp]
   - Incredibly fast data-collection and creation [50000 data insertions and retrevals a second when in memory, 5000 data insertions and retrievals a second when in storage (in our tests)]
   - Data corruption protection